-- Plutopia has a special mining technology that allows them to harvest diamonds and gold faster than Earth.
-So, every round, Plutopia can choose to harvest either 15 gold nuggets or 30 diamonds.
+- Plutopia has a special mining technology that allows them to harvest diamonds faster than Earth.
+So, every round, Plutopia can choose to harvest either 10 gold nuggets or 30 diamonds.

-- There are three rounds.
-At the end of each round, Earth and Plutopia have a chance to meet and trade resources.
+- At the end of each round, Earth and Plutopia have a chance to meet and trade resources.
 Teams will have to agree on an exchange rate that they think is fair.

 - Teams should keep a tally on the board of how many of each resource they have.

-- Each group should try to get as many of both gold nuggets and diamonds as they can.
-Totals are calculated at the end of each round, and a grand total is of each resource is calculated at the end of the third round.
+- Totals are calculated at the end of each round, and a grand total is of each resource is calculated at the end of the third round.

 - Ask the class: